 Whole grains contain all three parts of the kernel.
 Examples include rolled oats and brown rice.
 You can eat whole grains on their own or find them as ingredients in products or recipes.

 Refined grains are whole grains that have had the germ and the bran removed (examples include white rice, white flour, grits and cream of wheat).
 This results in a loss of fibre, vitamins and minerals.
-Some refined grains are enriched B that is, some of the lost minerals and vitamins are added back.
-In Canada, manufacturers are required to enrich white flour, resulting in a flour that is a significant source of several vitamins and iron.
-However, it still lacks some nutrients and the fibre found in whole grain flour.
+Some refined grains are enriched with certain vitamins (for example, niacin, riboflavin, and thiamin) and minerals (for example, iron) that were removed during milling.
+In Canada, manufacturers are also required to fortify white flour with folic acid.
+However, white flour still lacks some nutrients found in whole grain (for example, fibre and magnesium).

 Whole wheat bread is made with whole wheat flour.
 As sold in Canada, whole wheat flour may have much of the germ removed.
 Therefore, 100% whole wheat bread may not be whole grain - however, it remains a nutritious choice that provides dietary fibre not found in white bread.